Hierarchy of Controls

 We can divide these controls into two broad groups:

-Higher Order Controls are implemented at a systems level to change the work environment and integrated into the work in a way that does not rely upon employees to change their behavior or follow extra steps.
+Higher Order Controls are implemented at a systems level to change the work environment and integrated into the work in a way that does not rely upon employees to change their behaviour or follow extra steps.
 E.g. Substitution, Isolation, Engineering

 Lower Order Controls are less effective control measures.
 They do not eliminate the source of the risk and rely more on worker behaviour, maintenance programs and supervision.
 They can be compromised by workplace pressures such as striving for greater productivity or an attitude of just getting the work done.
 E.g. Administrative, PPE